grafana/loki/docs/sources/clients/k6/_index.md

 ---
-title: k6
+title: k6 load testing
 weight: 90
 ---

-# k6 Loki Extension
+# k6 Loki extension load testing

-Grafana [k6](https://k6.io) is a modern load testing tool written in Go that provides a clean and approachable scripting [API](https://k6.io/docs/javascript-api/), local and cloud execution and a flexible configuration.
-There are also many [extensions](https://k6.io/docs/extensions/) which add support for testing a wide range of protocols.
+Grafana [k6](https://k6.io) is a modern load-testing tool.
+Its clean and approachable scripting [API](https://k6.io/docs/javascript-api/) works locally or in the cloud.
+Its configuration makes it flexible.

-The [xk6-loki](https://github.com/grafana/xk6-loki) extension allows to both push logs to and query logs from a Loki instance.
-Thus it acts as a Loki client which can be used to simulate real-world load test scenarios on your own Loki installation.
+The [xk6-loki extension](https://github.com/grafana/xk6-loki) permits pushing logs to and querying logs from a Loki instance.
+It acts as a Loki client,
+simulating real-world load test scenarios on your Loki installation.

+## Before you begin

+k6 is written in Golang.
+[Download and install](https://go.dev/doc/install) a Go environment.

 ## Installation

-`xk6-loki` is an extension and not included in the standard `k6` binary.
-Therefore a custom `k6` binary including the extension needs to be built.
+`xk6-loki` is an extension to the k6 binary.
+Build a custom k6 binary that includes the `xk6-loki` extension.

 1. Install the `xk6` extension bundler: